Posts

 Image

 I just finished reading the autobiography Speak, Memory by Vladimir Nabokov.
 It’s the only piece of writing of his that I’ve ever read, and I’ve decided not to read any of his fiction, nor the extensive biography by Brian Boyd.
 I want to enjoy this book simply as a beautifully crafted autobiographical work, apart from the larger context of his life.
 It stands on its own as the expression of a complex and highly educated mind—a person who lived through the upheavals and horrors of the twentieth century.
 What passages have stayed with me the most?
 There are many sections.
 One, chapter six, that I just now opened at random, reads, "After making my way through some pine groves and alder scrub I came to the bog.
-No sooner had my ear caught the hum of diptera around me, the guttural cry of a snipe overhead, the gulping sound of the morass under my foot, than i knew I would find here quite special arctic butterflies, whose pictures, or, still better, non-illustrated descriptions I had ...
+No sooner had my ear caught the hum of diptera around me, the guttural cry of a snipe overhead, the gulping sound of the morass under my foot, than I knew I would find here quite special arctic butterflies, whose pictures, or, still better, non-illustrated descriptions I had ...

 When AI Safety Turns Mystical